 Journals (also known as periodicals or serials) are published on a regular basis (for example, weekly or monthly).
 Each journal issue contains a number of articles written by different authors.
 Journals differ in quality and reputation: peer reviewed journals are regarded as being of higher quality.
 Here are some examples of journals that are available to you to browse online:

-Here is are examples of printed journals you may find useful:
+Here are some examples of printed journals available that you may find useful:

 Assists in making better business decisions on strategies and revenue generation by gaining an instant understanding of an industry faster & more conveniently than previously possible.